Phone-GWP-group

 Posted In: Environment | Guides and Advice

-Ensuring the plastic packaging tax does not impact your costs (directly or indirectly)
+Ensuring the Plastic Packaging Tax does not impact your costs

-In a nutshell, the tax, managed by HMRC, will be applied to all plastic packaging products with less than 30% recycled content at £200 per tonne.
-This includes bioplastics and other compostable / biodegradable plastics, and will be paid by importers or manufacturers of the packaging.
+In a nutshell, the tax, managed by HMRC, will be applied to all plastic packaging products with less than 30% recycled content at £223.69 per tonne*.
+This includes bioplastics and other compostable and biodegradable plastics, and will be paid for by packaging importers or manufacturers.

 Introduction